grip-on-software/visualization-site/README.md

 a minimized bundle.
 The resulting HTML, CSS and JavaScript is made available in the `www` directory.

+As mentioned in the [dependencies](#dependencies), this repository also contains a `Dockerfile` specification for a Docker image that can perform the installation of the app and dependencies, which allows building the visualization site within there, removing the need for a global Node.js installation.
+The `Jenkinsfile` contains appropriate steps for a Jenkins CI deployment, including the tests, visualization building and publishing.

-JavaScript in order to build a navigation bar is separated from the main JavaScript bundle in `vendor.js`.
+During the build, JavaScript in order to construct a common navigation bar is separated from the main JavaScript bundle in `vendor.js`.
 The visualizations and prediction site also refer to this file to display the navigation bar.

 A full production environment uses the generated proxy server configuration in order to deploy the reverse proxy layer(s) that allow access to all the